ZahinMai/HVAC-Occupancy-Detection/section-1-data-collection.md

 - Arduino UNO
 - Breadboard
 - Jumper Wires
-- DHT11 - This sensor is used to measure temperature and humidity
+- DHT11 - this sensor is used to measure temperature and humidity
 - Gas sensor
 - Light sensor